danielcbit/apcctrl/doc/manual/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before using multimon and the other CGI programs, first ensure that
-apcupsd is configured to run the Network Information Server.
+apcctrl is configured to run the Network Information Server.
 This
 is done by setting ``NETSERVER on`` in /etc/apcctrl/apcctrl.conf.
 This switch is on by default.